akhileshbakshi/MS3DATA-2D/README.md

 Step 3.
 Define postprocessing parameters in bubbles2D.m and run simulation!

 Sample formatted data for 300 time frames is provided in bubblestats2D.txt for better understanding.
-Whether you have fun with the code or not (debugging!), feel free to reach out to me at abakshi@mit.edu with commends, questions and feedback!
+Whether you have fun with the code or not (debugging!), feel free to reach out to me at abakshi@mit.edu with comments, questions and feedback!